tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 ### Types of Tor Relays/Nodes Routing

 Tor's relay nodes do not all function in the same way.
-There are four types of relay nodes: a guard or entry relay node, a middle relay node, an exit relay node and a bridge relay node.
+As shown in Figure 5, there are four types of relay nodes: an entry or guard relay node, a middle relay node, an exit relay node and a bridge relay node.

 <p align="center"><a name="fig_eca"> </a><img src="assets/torCircuit.png" width="750" /></p>